 2. Taking up way too much room.

 Sit on your seat like a normal person.
 Don’t stretch your arms out, cross your legs or do any other weird crap.
 And under no circumstances take up both armrests.
 One each.
 Stay in your lane.
 Personal space is important, even in the theatre.

 3. Being on your phone.

 I don’t care what emergency you are having; turning your phone on is an atmosphere killer.
-It’s distracting and irritating.
-Turn.
-It.
-Off.
+It is distracting, disrespectful and irritating.

 5. Public Display of Affection or PDA

 Why?
 Going to see a play might be an excellent idea for a date, but please, get a room.
-I’m here to watch people pretend to be in love, not see you two lusting in front of my face.
-Move!
+We go to the theatre to watch other people pretend to like each other, not to be made uncomfortable by your PDA in the front row.

 6. Taking bathroom breaks.

 Bathroom breaks are for people 13 and younger.
-Or probably old people, because obviously; ageing has its ups and downs.
+Or probably senior citizens people- because obviously ageing has its ups and downs.
 Young adults, I don’t need to keep pressing against my chair to let you navigate back and forth.
-Use the bathroom before the show or during intervals.
+Use the bathroom prior to the show or during intervals.
 If there are no intervals, suck it up.